monsterZeng/GAT-for-biodegradation/README.md

     return model(graphs, node_feats)
 ```

-## 1. If you just want to predict a few of chemicls.
+## 1. If you just want to predict a few of chemicals.

 ```python